nimbly-dev/ph-shoes-services-common/README.md

 ## Service Status Endpoint

-The commons module also provides a lightweight `/system/status` controller so each microservice can expose a warm-up friendly JSON payload without re-implementing boilerplate.
+The web starter also provides a lightweight `/system/status` controller so each microservice can expose a warm-up friendly JSON payload without re-implementing boilerplate.

 Enable and customize it via `phshoes.status.*`: